visionmedia/express-messages/Readme.md

 # Express Messages

-The _express-messages_ module provides flash notification rendering.
+The _express-messages_ module provides flash notification rendering (Express 2.x only).
 To use simply assign it to a dynamic helper:

     app.dynamicHelpers({ messages: require('express-messages') });